Homemade Little Debbie Oatmeal Creme Pies.

 The source for this copycat recipe does not call for ground cloves, but I wanted to pack some flavor into the buttery oatmeal cookie.
 Paired with cinnamon, cloves are one of my favorite spices to bake with.
 I love how pungent it is in my Chocolate Gingerbread Bundt Cake.

-For the cookie’s proper texture and spreadability, it is imperative to use quick oats in these cookies.
+Good to note: for the cookie’s proper texture and spreadability, it is imperative to use quick oats in these cookies.
 Old-fashioned whole rolled oats will not work.
 You want very fine, small pieces of oats in the dough.
 Since I prefer whole rolled oats in my granola recipes, my pantry is never stocked with the quick kind.
 I make my own quick oats if I need them for a recipe.
 For today, I measured 3 cups of whole rolled oats and pulsed them in the food processor 4-5 times.
-Now you have quick oats.
+Now you have quick oats!
+Easy, right?

-Combine the wet and dry ingredients with your mixer.
-The dough is quite thick; I had to stop the mixer after about 10 seconds to mix the rest by hand.
+The cookie dough is quite thick; I had to stop the mixer after about 10 seconds to mix the rest by hand.
 Unlike most of my cookie recipes, this dough does not require chilling prior to baking.
 More often that not, I chill my cookie dough before baking since cold dough assures a thicker cookie.
 Little Debbie Oatmeal Creme Pies are not thick cookies, so not dough chilling is necessary.
 You want the cookies to spread and stretch out in the oven.

 Allow the cookies to cool completely before filling.
 The creme center is unlike many copycat creme center recipes I’ve found before.
 There is no shortening, marshmallow creme, corn syrup, or gelatin.
-I do not use shortening in my frosting recipes, I like marshmallow fluff on my peanut butter sandwiches, and I just didn’t want corn syrup or gelatin in my recipe.
+I do not use shortening in my frosting recipes,; just not a fan of the texture!

 Some of my cookies had a slight chew around the edges, Not much, but those were the ones I left in the oven for 11 minutes.
 The centers of the cookies will simply melt in your mouth.
 Soft cookies, creamy filling, brown sugar/molasses taste.
 Pure heaven right here.